 In order to diagnose the situation facing the Regional College, the director undertook a series of exercises with her staff.
 First, she met with her four departmental heads (who, with the director, formed the School Committee) to analyze the external context for the change.
-Secondly, she used the concepts of 'difficulties' and 'messes' to identify those issues (difficulties) that were more easily managed and those (messes) that would be more problematical both for themselves and particularly for the other staff members.
+Second, she used the concepts of 'difficulties' and 'messes' to identify those issues (difficulties) that were more easily managed and those (messes) that would be more problematical both for themselves and particularly for the other staff members.
 A month later, she called together all the 20 members of staff for a team day.
 She showed and discussed with them the results of the PEST analysis and shared and received their perceptions of the implications of the 'mess' they faced.
-In particular the staff agreed that they faced a situation that had: 'serious and worrying implications for all concerned' (see Chapter 2, Illustration 2.12).
-Most importantly, she was able to agree with the staff that the nature of change is sometimes perceived subjectively, as more 'frightening' than it is in reality.
+In particular, the staff agreed that they faced a situation that had: 'serious and worrying implications for all concerned' (see Chapter 2, Illustration 2.12).
+Most importantly, she was able to agree with the staff that the nature of change is sometimes perceived subjectively as being more 'frightening' than it is in reality.

 Two months after she started the diagnostic stage, the director brought her heads of department together to take part in an exercise similar to constructing a 'rich picture', except this exercise used objects that could be arranged and rearranged to depict, in a three-dimensional way, what the group thought and felt about the problems and issues in which they were and would be involved.

-The fact that the objects could be picked up and moved about, allowed the group participants to change their representations and those of others and build on each other's ideas.
-In addition to these meetings and group exercises the director carried out one-toone interviews with members of staff.
+The fact that the objects could be picked up and moved about allowed the group participants to change their representations and those of others and build on each other's ideas.
+In addition to these meetings and group exercises, the director carried out one-to-one interviews with members of staff.
 She also had the results of an official questionnaire showing the staff's and students' perception of the learning climate and the strategy and leadership of the College.

-The diagnostic stage of this first cycle in Regional College's change process ended with a meeting of the director and heads of departments to carry out a SWOT analysis (see Johnson, Scholes and Whittington, 2008): that is, an exploration of the organization's external environment for Opportunities and Threats and the internal environment for Strengths and Weaknesses.
-This process took account of the results of the meetings, exercises, interviews and the results of the questionnaire.
+The diagnostic stage of this first cycle in Regional College's change process ended with a meeting of the director and heads of departments to carry out a SWOT analysis (see Johnson, Scholes and Whittington, 2008) - that is, an exploration of the organization's internal environment for strengths and weaknesses and external environment for opportunities and threats.
+This process took account of the results of the meetings, exercises, interviews and results of the questionnaire.

-As the arrows in Figure 8.3, between the diagnosis and developing the vision stages, show, during these three months the vision for the college of becoming a postgraduate institution was accepted even though, as the director's reflections on this process show: 'the workload at the moment seems almost insurmountable'.
+As the zigzagged arrow in Figure 8.2 shows (between the diagnosis and developing the vision stages), during these three months the vision for the college of becoming a postgraduate institution was accepted, even though, as the director's reflections on this process show, 'the workload at the moment seems almost insurmountable'.

-Source: Grateful thanks go to Esther Warnett of the Berufsschule für Pflege, Switzerland for allowing us to draw on her experiences whilst researching and preparing her Open University Doctorate in Education thesis
+Source: Used by permission from Esther Warnett.
+Grateful thanks go to Esther Warnett of the Berufsschule für Pflege, Switzerland for allowing us to draw on her experiences while researching and preparing her Open University Doctorate in Education thesis.